CAUTION: This story's plot is linear. If you like mysteries, then this is not for you. You were warned.

 The fat Earthling was quick to protest to this.
 "Hey.
 I'm not sure what's going on, but I don't have time to sit around and chat.
 You're sure we can't just talk out here?"

-Kyla was already at work, powering up the ETB and selecting both herself and the Earthlings as targets. ...He seriously can't put the facts together?
+Kyla was already at work, powering up the Guardsman's Emergency Transporter Boundary and selecting both herself and the Earthlings as targets. ...He seriously can't put the facts together?
 I guess my friends were right; impurity rots the brain.
 "Quite certain.
 Now stand still a moment and let me handle this.
 This won't hurt a bit."

 "Famous last words," the other male human snarked.
 The female in the back seat frowned and folded her arms, but didn't object.

 A slot in the rabbit-mech's damaged forehead opened, revealing a translucent blue crystal shard.
 It glowed brightly as the Lunarian technology kicked into high gear.
-On-screen, Toyohime held her hands out from her sides and called upon her abilities, giving the ETB something to latch onto.
+On-screen, Toyohime held her hands out from her sides and called upon her abilities, providing the ETB with a suitable beacon.

 Perhaps the pounding it had taken from Megas had jarred something loose... which wasn't unlikely, since the Guardsman's head had been repeatedly bludgeoned by its own arm... or maybe there was simply a high chaos factor involved.
 Either way, something was starting to go wrong.
 Kyla frantically manipulated the controls, becoming increasingly alarmed.
 "Why now?
 Why now, of all times?"